-This chapter provides an overview of school budgets and the resources given to schools, as well as a year over year comparison of total school funding.
+This chapter provides an overview of school budgets and the resources given to schools, as well as a year-over-year comparison of total school funding.
 It defines the various types of schools in Chicago, the demographics, and the programs provided to students.
-Additionally, the chapter outlines the Network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.
+Additionally, the chapter outlines the network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.

 This chapter provides a basic overview of the district’s pension obligations, funding streams, and projected future outlook.

-This reflects the leadership and organizational structure for CPS.
+The organization chart reflects the leadership and organizational structure for CPS.

 Fund Balance Statement:

-In this section, we have included answers to some typical questions about the Budget Book and our interactive website.
+This section includes answers to some typical questions about the Budget Book and our interactive website.